tylerneylon/knuth-taocp/readme.md

 * `alg_L.py` - This contains the Python version of a way to find all Langford pairs, Algorithm 7.2.2L.
 * `alg_L.c` - This is the C version of alg_L.py, also Algorithm 7.2.2L.

+Based on one timing test, it looks like alg_L.C is about 64x faster than alg_L.py.